-course consists of 4 lessons in a Standard Language Course plus
+course consists of 4 lessons in a Intensive Language Course plus

 2 private tutorials on Italian Cinema, each day.